 Why We Don’t Recommend Electric Fences (Shock Collars)

-Invisible fence companies, other shock-collar companies, and trainers who use shock tools, have done a very good job of convincing many dog owners that these tools are effective and harmless, using deceptive terms such as “stimulate,” “tickle,” “e-touch,” and “electronic” to disguise the true nature of the shock.
+3. SUSF companies, other shock-collar companies, and trainers who use shock tools, have done a very good job of convincing many dog owners that these tools are effective and harmless, using deceptive terms such as “stim,” “tickle,” “e-touch,” and “electronic” to disguise the true nature of the shock.
 Incredibly, some even claim that they are using positive reinforcement when they use shock.